ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 Simply enter your username, select the folder with the replays (the app should go to the correct one by default), and click either of the buttons at the bottom.

 The left button will make a JSON out of every file in the replay folder, and the right button shows the aforementioned graphs.
+Note that you do not need to make the JSONs before analysis.